(Revised January 2023)

 Besides language teaching, graduate students may have the opportunity to teach in precepts (discussion sections) in literature/culture courses or assist faculty with the teaching of summer study abroad courses or Global Seminars.
 If circumstances permit and a student’s area of study is closely aligned to a course, one may be invited by a faculty member to teach a precept, and in such unique cases the following policies will apply.

-- Graduate students invited to be preceptors for courses of 24 or more will be relieved of their language teaching for that academic year.
-However, the student must actually lead his or her own precept to receive this course “relief”; he or she cannot, for instance, simply grade for a professor.
-Princeton in Argentina/Brazil/Portugal/Spain, Princeton in Cuba, and Global Seminars taught by SPO faculty with the help of the graduate student will also allow participating graduate students language teaching relief.
+- Graduate students invited to be preceptors for courses of 24 students or more will be relieved of their language teaching for that academic year.
+However, the student must lead his or her own precept to receive this course “relief”; he or she cannot, for instance, simply grade for a professor.
+Princeton in Argentina/Brazil/Portugal/Spain, Princeton in Cuba, and Global Seminars taught by SPO faculty with the help of the graduate student will also allow teaching relief.

 - Precepting can only count in lieu of language teaching if the course is within SPO, for a SPO professor’s course (say, located in PLAS or IHUM), for Princeton in Cuba, or for a SPO-led Global Seminar.
 Courses taught for other institutions cannot substitute for required teaching or precepting in SPO.

-- If a proposed course does not achieve a minimum of 18 students in some advance of the semester’s inauguration, the precept will be eliminated and the student will be reassigned language courses when possible.
+- If a precept is eliminated due to insufficient enrollment, the student will be reassigned language courses when possible.

 - Every effort will be made to ensure that these opportunities are available for a maximum number of students.
 However, occasionally a student may serve as a preceptor on more than one occasion.